Options

 On macOS, this option can be used to cross-compile between x86_64, universal2 and arm64.

 On Linux, this option can be used to build non-native architectures under emulation.
-See this guide for more information.

 On Windows, this option can be used to compile for ARM64 from an Intel machine, provided the cross-compiling tools are installed.